Effective Date: 05/04/2018

 There shall be a standing joint committee of the academic faculty and administration, known as the Committee on Academic Tenure, Promotion, and Reappointment.
 This Committee functions independent of the University Senate and the administration of the University.
 Appeals of negative recommendations on tenure, promotion, or reappointment of tenure-track faculty, and negative recommendations on promotion of tenured faculty, are under the jurisdiction of the Committee.
 The composition and responsibilities of the Committee are defined in the Tenure, Promotion, and Reappointment Procedures.

 In case of any question in the interpretation of this tenure and promotion policy or in the solution of any tenure problem arising from a situation not specifically covered herein or in the Tenure, Promotion, and Reappointment Procedures, the matter shall be referred to the Committee on Academic Tenure, Promotion, and Reappointment.
 This Committee, after a thorough study, shall transmit its recommendation to the President of the University through the Provost.
-In every case, final decision rests with the Board of Trustees.
+The final decision regarding any interpretation of Board of Trustees Policy rests with the Board of Trustees.

 Amendments to the Tenure and Promotion Policy may be initiated by any member of the faculty, including administrators holding faculty appointments.
-All proposed amendments shall be submitted in writing to the President of the University Senate.
-The proposed amendment(s) will be forwarded to the Academic Policy Committee of the University Senate for review and/or revision.
-The Academic Policy Committee will provide a copy of the proposed amendments to the Committee on Academic Tenure, Promotion, and Reappointment.
-The Academic Policy Committee will submit its recommendations to the University Senate.
+All such proposed amendments shall be submitted in writing to the President of the University Senate.
+The proposed amendment(s) will be forwarded to the Academic and Instructional Policy Committee of the University Senate for review and/or revision.
+The Academic and Instructional Policy Committee will provide a copy of the proposed amendments to the Committee on Academic Tenure, Promotion, and Reappointment.
+The Academic and Instructional Policy Committee will submit its recommendations to the University Senate.

 - 06/07/1968: Interpretation: appointment includes initial and reappointment